DataJuggler/SQLSnapshot/README.md

 1. DataJuggler.Net7 - Which reads the database schema
 2. DataJuggler.Excelerate - Writes to Excel

+Update: Exclude Tables bug has been fixed.

 Known Issues:
 1. I attempted to format date columns, but my first attempt didn't work.
 Dates show up as numbers until you format the Excel column.
-2. Exclude Tables isn't working.
-I am working on this today (4.4.2023).

 Future updates and features may include: